craigmiller160/db-backup-service/README.md

 sudo apt install -y postgresql-client
 ```

+## Running in Development

+Use IntelliJ to run the `Runner.java` file.

+## Deploying to Production

+First, fully build the application with `mvn clean package`.
+Then, run the `deploy.sh` script to deploy it to Kubernetes in production.

 ## Adding Databases/Schemas to Backup

 There is a file, `backup_config_prod.json`, in the root of the resources directory.
 Update this with the database/schema names and re-release to include it in the backup.